InstituteforDiseaseModeling/idmtools/docs/glossary.rst

     :sorted:

     analyzer
-        Functionality that uses the the MapReduce framework to process large data sets in parallel, typically on a :term:`high-performance computing (HPC)` cluster.
+        Functionality that uses the MapReduce framework to process large data sets in parallel, typically on a :term:`high-performance computing (HPC)` cluster.
 For example, if you would like to focus on specific data points from all simulations in one or more experiments then you can do this using analyzers with |IT_s| and plot the final output.

     asset collection
-        Collection of user created input files, such as demographics, temperature, weather, and overlay files.
+        A collection of user created input files, such as demographics, temperature, weather, binaries, and overlay files.
 These files are stored in |COMPS_s| and can be available for use by other users.

     assets
         See :term:`asset collection`.

     builder
-        Functionality that builds experiments using templated simulations.

-        ..
-Can you provide more detail?
-This doesn't seem that clear to me.
+        A function and list of values with which to call that function that is used to sweep through parameter values in a simulation.

     calibration
         The process of adjusting the parameters of a simulation to better match the data from a particular time and place.

     entity
-        Each of the items, such as simulations, analyzers, or tasks, that are managed by |IT_s|.
+        Each of the interfaces or classes that are well-defined models, types, and validations for |IT_s| items, such as simulations, analyzers, or tasks.

-        ..
-Is this correct?
-Total stab in the dark.

     |EMOD_s|
         An agent-based mechanistic disease transmission model built by |IDM_s| that can be used with |IT_s|.
 See the `EMOD GitHub repo <https://github.com/InstituteforDiseaseModeling/EMOD>`_.